wanitchayap/Mint-s-Personal-Website/content/project/emoji/emoji.md

 ### 3. Method
 #### 3.1 Data
-To answer the research questions, I combined two datasets of tweets in distinct contexts: 28,629 English tweets about the Me Too movement with the hashtag #MeToo (dat, 2019), and 393,764 tweets about the 2016 United States elections on the election day(King, 2019).
+To answer the research questions, I combined two datasets of tweets in distinct contexts: 28,629 English tweets about the Me Too movement with the hashtag #MeToo (Hamdan, 2019), and 393,764 tweets about the 2016 United States elections on the election day(King, 2019).
 Only tweets in English language with at least one emoji were kept for simplification.
 Hence, there were 1,479 eligible #MeToo tweets and 20,959 eligible election tweets.
 To match the number of eligible #MeToo tweets, 1,479 election tweets were randomly sampled from 20,959 eligible election tweets and used in subsequent analyses.

 \#MeToo tweets: 75.12% of #MeToo tweets in the sample contained only one emoji, 15.75% contained two emoji, 5.47% contained three emoji, and 3.65% contained 4 or more emoji.
 The average number of emoji per tweet was 1.41.
 The most frequent emoji used in #MeToo tweets in the sample were red heart (n = 259), broken heart (n = 117), and pensive face (n = 72).